iambonface/turtles-team-21/README.md

 + CNN news headlines

 ## Download
-The latest version of tabyetu for Windows, Linux and MacOS is downloadable from chrome Web Store
+The latest version of tabyetu for Windows, Linux and macOS is downloadable from chrome Web Store

 ## How To Install
 See installing chrome extensions at this [link](https://support.google.com/chrome_webstore/answer/2664769?hl=en).